-The Units menu allows the units to be viewed and edited, if accessibility has previously been selected/enabled, without the reloading of new application software.
+The Units menu allows the units to be viewed and edited if necessary without the reloading of new application software.
 Any change in units will result in a full reset to initially downloaded settings.
 Therefore, any required changes to units of measurement should be made before changing any other settings.

-SET) ↓ igodellarrow UNITS params inputs outputs alarms comms tm/log setup test end ITEM n unit The units for main menu or calibration items can be viewed by pressing the SET key.
+SET ↓ igoplus o UNITS params inputs outputs alarms comms tm/log setup test end ITEM n unit The units for main menu or calibration items can be viewed by pressing the SET key.
 The units of measurement are password protected or will be protected by the CAL switch if any instrument setting has an access level of 'CAL Switch Protected'.
 To edit the units the correct password must be entered or CAL switch used on entry to EDIT mode.
 Press or to select the required units.
 ACCEPT UNITS The Accept Units prompt will only appear if one or more of the units have been changed.
 IMPORTANT: Accepting the change of units will initiate a master reset.
 All calibration parameters will revert to their default value (i.e. those values included in the downloaded instrument software).
-All totals and any logged information will be cleared.
+Any logged information will be cleared.
 Press or to select YES, then press the set key.
 The instrument makes three beeps to confirm the reset command.
 The message -RESET- PLEASE WAIT will be displayed as the instrument exits calibration mode and completes a full re-boot sequence.